 - We do not accept applications through the mail.
 Please email the required documentation to [email protected]:

 - Curriculum Vitae

-- 1-2 page Personal statement related to clinical informatics including research/career goals and how clinical informatics will enhance your opportunities in your chosen field
+- Personal statement (1-2 pages) including research/career goals related to clinical informatics and how clinical informatics will enhance your opportunities in your chosen field

 - Verifications from any previous staff positions